 I love chicken salad when it’s made with cranberries and walnuts, but everyone seems to make it this way these days.
 And, I’m very picky about where I eat chicken salad out.
 You know…the Hellman’s mayo thing.

-I wanted to tweak it a bit so I added some rosemary and honey, just a little to give it a little extra flavor and came up with this Rosemary, Honey & Walnut Chicken Salad.
+The recipe needed an update so I added some rosemary and honey.
+Just a little to give it a little extra flavor and came up with this Rosemary, Honey & Walnut Chicken Salad.
 Man was it good!

-This is the perfect recipe to make if you have leftover chicken (or turkey for that matter) after making a roast, but you can also use chicken breasts like I did in this recipe or purchase a rotisserie chicken from your local grocer.
-I had made this for dinner for my oldest daughter and I, so it was plenty for the two of us served on a bed of lettuce with tomato.
+This is the perfect recipe to make if you have leftover chicken (or turkey for that matter) after making a roast.
+However, you can also use chicken breasts or purchase a rotisserie chicken from your local grocer.

-- Add chicken to a medium saucepan, cover it with water and bring to a boil.
+- Add chicken to a medium saucepan, cover it with water and bring to a boil over high heat.

 - Reduce heat and let simmer over medium heat for approximately 15-20 minutes until chicken is cooked through.

 - Drain water and let chicken cool; then dice into bite size pieces.